-The MRS Program requires information on COVID-19 vaccination status.
-It is highly recommended that learners be vaccinated with the COVID-19 vaccine.
+• The MRS Program requires information on COVID-19 vaccination status.
+To work or study at Michener, students must be vaccinated with the COVID-19 vaccine.
 This is in the interests of preventing and reducing the transmission of COVID-19 at a hospital or other placement site, and to satisfy possible requirements for COVID-19 vaccination status information by specific hospitals or other placement sites.
-For these purposes, and consistent with the provincial approach to immunization policies more generally, we are requiring proof of vaccination of each dose of COVID-19 vaccine (of a two-dose COVID-19 vaccination series approved by the World Health Organization).
+For these purposes, and consistent with the provincial approach to immunization policies more generally, we are requiring proof of full vaccination of Health Canada approved COVID-19 vaccine.
 If you are unable to satisfy this requirement, please contact Health Services at Michener.